 As if a pineapple wasn’t already one of the best-tasting fruits we’ve ever had the pleasure of eating, grilled pineapple takes this fine fruit up a thousand notches.
 Adding a sweet buttery brown sugar and honey glaze on it?
 Well, that’s just unreal.

 Who would have thought the simple technique of grilling fruit is enough to alter an already amazing treat into something even better!
-Sweet and smoky with gorgeous char marks are the perfect side dish for all your summer barbecues whether entertaining a crowd or just doing some outdoor grilling with the family.
+Sweet and smoky with gorgeous char marks this and my grilled peaches are the perfect side dish for all your summer barbecues whether entertaining a crowd or just grilling with the family.

 Whether you add a glaze or not, you’ll find plenty of uses for it.
 We love ours with a scoop of homemade vanilla ice cream!